the-small-strings/south-street-2026/PRD.md

 - **Last Song**: Forward keys do nothing, visual indication show is complete
 - **Modal Open During Navigation**: Close any open modals before processing navigation keys
 - **No Bingo Wins**: Display "0" clearly rather than hiding the indicator
+- **Reset During Show**: Reset button clears progress and returns to first song, clearing all battle choices
+- **Battle with Multiple Songs**: Display all songs in each battle option, mark all selected songs on bingo cards

 ## Design Direction
 Backstage rock show aesthetic—bold, high-energy, and functional under stage lighting conditions.
 The design should feel like professional tour equipment: rugged, purposeful, and zero-nonsense.
 High contrast for visibility, large touch targets even though keyboard is primary, and a color palette that evokes stage lights and equipment cases.